aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/converting/_index.md

 ### **Convert SVG to PNG Using the RenderTo() Method**

-To convert SVG to PNG using the RenderTo() method take the following stages:
+To convert SVG to PNG using the RenderTo() method, take the following stages:

  - Initialize a document using one of the  [SVGDocument()](https://apireference.aspose.com/svg/net/aspose.svg/svgdocument/constructors/10) constructors ([light.svg](http://docs.aspose.com/svg/net/how-to-work-with-aspose-svg-api/converting/light.svg)).
  - Produce an instance of the [ImageRenderingOptions](https://apireference.aspose.com/svg/net/aspose.svg.rendering.image/imagerenderingoptions) class.
  - Create a new instance of the [ImageDevice](https://apireference.aspose.com/svg/net/aspose.svg.rendering.image/imagedevice) class.
-Use the [ImageDevice()](https://apireference.aspose.com/svg/net/aspose.svg.rendering.image/imagedevice/constructors/3) constructor, and pass it an instance of the ImageRenderingOptions class and output file path.
  - Convert the document by [RenderTo(`device`)](https://apireference.aspose.com/svg/net/aspose.svg/svgdocument/methods/renderto) method.

 ```c#